Anaphylactic reactions (anaphylaxis)

 It is estimated that about 1 out of 10,000 people have an anaphylactic reaction every year.
 This kind of reaction is often referred to as "anaphylactic shock."
 But anaphylactic shock is actually a particularly severe form of anaphylaxis, which can be fatal in rare cases: About 200 people die of anaphylactic shock per year in Germany.

 What are the signs of an anaphylactic reaction?

 Depending on how severe they are, anaphylactic reactions usually affect the skin, the digestive tract, the airways and the cardiovascular (heart and blood vessel) system.
-The severity of the reaction can be described using four grades, based on the most severe symptom.
+The severity of the reaction can be described using four grades.

 symptoms and non-specific symptoms

 |Digestive tract||Airways||Cardiovascular system|